-- Find out more about the Certificate course. - Ask any questions or raise any issues or concerns you may have about embarking on Certificate level counselling training. - View our current training premises and resources.
-(Network is currently based at Trinity College in Stoke Bishop, but we anticipate relocating to our new premises at Elm Park, Filton from January 2018 onwards.) - Meet with the course tutors and, where possible, some of our current or former students. - Find out for yourself whether you are comfortable with the ethos of the course and whether you think it will meet your own particular learning needs.
+- Find out more about the Certificate course. - Ask any questions or raise any issues or concerns you may have about embarking on Certificate level counselling training. - View our training premises and resources. - Meet with the course tutors and, where possible, some of our current or former students. - Find out for yourself whether you are comfortable with the ethos of the course and whether you think it will meet your own particular learning needs.